Gerald-mut/Keras-intro/README.md

-# Diabetes Prediction with Keras
+# Learning Keras - Diabetes Prediction Project

-A simple neural network built with Keras/TensorFlow to predict diabetes onset based on the Pima Indians Diabetes dataset.
-This project demonstrates the fundamentals of building, training, and evaluating a binary classification model.
+A beginner's journey into neural networks using Keras/TensorFlow.
+This project documents my first steps in building a binary classification model to predict diabetes using the Pima Indians Diabetes dataset.

-## Description
+## About This Project

-This project uses a Sequential neural network to predict whether a patient has diabetes based on 8 medical predictor variables.
-The model is trained on the famous Pima Indians Diabetes dataset and achieves a straightforward binary classification task.
+This is my learning project as I explore the fundamentals of deep learning with Keras.
+The goal was to understand how to build, compile, train, and evaluate a simple neural network from scratch.
+I chose the diabetes prediction task because it's a clear binary classification problem with real-world medical data.

-## Key Features
+## What I Learned

-* **Binary Classification** - Predicts diabetes presence (yes/no)
+* **Building Neural Networks** - How to create a Sequential model with multiple layers
-* **Simple Neural Network** - 3-layer Sequential model architecture
+* **Model Compilation** - Understanding optimizers, loss functions, and metrics
-* **Medical Data Analysis** - Uses real-world health metrics
+* **Training Process** - How the fit() method trains the model with epochs and batches
-* **Easy to Understand** - Perfect for beginners learning Keras
+* **Model Evaluation** - Measuring accuracy and making predictions
-* **Model Evaluation** - Includes accuracy scoring and predictions
+* **Working with Real Data** - Loading and preparing medical datasets

 ## Technologies Used